One More Night Review: Fight, or See the Light

 Buying a section will unlock a specific category of items which are needed to survive.
 For example, to gain access to the weapons cache, you need to first gain access to the Eastern section of the map.
 This feature creates strategic value and slows the pace enough add urgency to future decisions.
 Do you unlock this section to get unlock towers?
 Or this section so I can finally use my skill points.
 These are the decisions you’ll be forced to make as you progress.

-It would be nice, at some point in the future, to see a new map to roam.
+It would be nice, at some point in the future, to see a new map that we can prance through.
 After playing around in the graveyard for a few games you start to get a grip on it and it gets rather bland.
 Throw us into an overrun city or an airport.
 Even something outlandish like outer space would be cool.
 Say, a big red planet, perhaps?
 Anything that will add a variety to the option of levels would be a welcome addition to me.

 This is a fun game to play, but unfortunately, the replay value isn’t high.
 This game got old for me rather quickly and it’s not something that I’m itching to get back into anytime soon.
 Once in a while, One More Night is fun to play.
 However, I’m not jumping online to play this game with friends on a nightly basis.